 Read about our new wellbeing website and how Gosia (co-founder of Wellbeing in Your Office) still lives with long term symptoms of COVID-19.

 We launched our brand new website wellbeinginyouroffice.com last week!
 Yay!
 We are so happy to be finally able to share the ‘fruits of our labour’ with all of you.
-Our offering is now expanded and now includes new workplace wellbeing courses, including office yoga classes, mental health courses, Ayurveda, nutrition advice, mindfulness meditation and massage.
+Our offering is now expanded and now includes new workplace wellbeing courses, including office yoga classes, First Aid for mental health courses, Ayurveda, nutrition advice, mindfulness meditation and massage.
 We have also been offering online yoga classes via zoom several times a week since the beginning of the lockdown, and they are still going strong.

 The work on the website started shortly before the COVID-19 lockdown.
 We thought that it will probably take a few weeks, 3-4 tops, to finalise it.
 How wrong were we???
 12 weeks later and here we are.